Dropsie College for Hebrew and Cognate Learning: Reformation

 As of September 1986, Dropsie College ceased to be a degree-granting college.
 Also in 1986, Dropsie was renamed the Annenberg Research Institute.
 Annenberg funded the construction of a new building, to which the institution moved in 1988.
 The new location was just three blocks south of the new location of congregation Mikveh Israel, as well as the National Museum of American Jewish History.
-The proposed goal of the new institution was to support dialogue among the mono-theistic faiths of Judaism, Christianity and Islam.
+The proposed goal of the new institution was to support dialogue among the monotheistic faiths of Judaism, Christianity and Islam.
 Its directors were Bernard Lewis (1986–1990), Eric M. Meyers (1991–1992), and as acting director, David M. Goldenberg (1992–1993).

 In 1993, the Annenberg Research Institute ceased to be an independent organization.
 It became part of the University of Pennsylvania, as the Center for Judaic Studies.
 In 1998, it was renamed the Center for Advanced Judaic Studies, and in 2008, the Herbert D. Katz Center for Advanced Judaic Studies.
 It is part of the Penn library system.